 As many startups have learned, timing is particularly important as it's one of the main reasons startups fail or succeed.
 They may be too late, too early, or right on time.
 As so many stock brokers and other businesspeople are aware, small portions of time can mean the difference between many

 Most aspiring homeowners understand owning property involves a great deal of responsibility.
-When you own property, all of the maintenance and liabilities which would otherwise be taken care of by a landlord are absorbed by you.
-A leaky faucet, faulty drain, or unstable foundation is no longer
+When you own property, all of the maintenance and liabilities which would otherwise be taken care of by a landlord are taken on by you.
+A leaky faucet, faulty appliances, or an unstable foundation is no

 To most contemporary Americans, exploitative child labor practices seem like an ancient, prehistoric phenomenon far removed from the context of advanced civilization.
 But, crazy though it sounds to modern ears, such practices have occurred in the not too distant past of our society.
 In fact, our

 One of the things which makes tax law such a fascinating field is that it forces you to formally analyze many terms which are casually – and often carelessly – used in everyday conversation.
 In common parlance, terms such as “income,” “gain” and “property” are understood intuitively and require

 In early June of 1794, Congress passed a “carriage tax” aimed at carriages used for business purposes.
 The tax was to be collected annually for as long as the person in question owned the carriage.
 The original constitution of the U.S. recognized a distinction between direct taxes and indirect

 It's a time-honored recess tradition that should a group of kids find something on the ground, then "finders, keepers" is the binding contract.
 Despite how silly it may sound, this is effectively what Armory v Delamirie sought to define: what constitutes, and who can claim, ownership of an object.